-The financial objective for the Trust is to maintain a positive balance on restricted general funds and to meet the requirements of its reserves policy on unrestricted funds to continue to secure the long-term future of the Academy.
+The financial objective for the Trust is to maintain a positive balance on restricted general funds and to meet the requirements of its reserves policy on unrestricted funds securing the long-term future of the Academy.

 The financial risk management objective is therefore to ensure financial stability.
 The Trust's exposure to financial risks including credit, cash flow and liquidity, are successfully managed by the principal fiscal management policies, processes and procedures adopted by the Trust.